How to Butcher a Deer Hind Quarter *EVERY CUT EXPLAINED*

 The next step is to remove the top round (inside round).

-The top round is one of the most tender cuts of meat on the entire hind quarter.
-You want to make sure you take extra care to process this cut of meat and that care can start in the field.
-When you are gutting the deer, make sure you do not split the pelvis, so you can preserve as much of that top round as possible.
+The top round stands out as one of the most tender cuts of meat from the entire hind quarter.
+It’s crucial to handle this cut with extra care, starting right from the field.
+When gutting the deer, be mindful not to split the pelvis, preserving as much of the top round as possible.

 The next cut to remove is the bottom round.

-1. You will notice a seam between two large muscle groups.
-That seam is what you will want to cut to remove the bottom round.
+1. You will notice the seam between two sizable muscle groups; this is the area you’ll target to separate and remove the bottom round.

 That being said, start with the sirloin tip.

-2. Now, work your way around the side of the sirloin tip to remove it from the sirloin butt.
+2. Then, carefully work around the side of the sirloin tip to detach it from the sirloin butt.

 Next, remove the tri-tip.